Careers

 How to apply:

-To apply, please upload your CV, together with a supporting statement outlining how your skills, knowledge and experience meet the requirements of the role, plus the completed equalities monitoring form, by 9am on the 31st of July 2026.
+To apply, please upload your CV, together with a supporting statement outlining how your skills, knowledge and experience meet the requirements of the role, plus the completed equalities monitoring form, by 9am on the 26th August 2026.

 Click to apply: Senior Lecturer – Cinematography